grafana/tempo/docs/tempo/website/setup/setup-cluster/tanka.md

 ## Before you begin

-To deploy GET to Kubernetes with Tanka, you need:
+To deploy Tempo to Kubernetes with Tanka, you need:

   * A Kubernetes cluster with at least 40 CPUs and 46GB of memory for the default configuration.
 Small ingest or query volumes could use a far smaller configuration.
   * `kubectl`
-  * A GET license received from your Grafana account manager or services manager.

 ## Procedure

-To set up GET using Kubernetes with Tanka, you need to:
+To set up Tempo using Kubernetes with Tanka, you need to:

 1. Configure Kubernetes and install Tanka
 1. Set up the Tanka environment
 1. Install libraries
 1. Deploy MinIO object storage
-1. Deploy GET with the Tanka command
+1. Deploy Tempo with the Tanka command

 ### Configure Kubernetes and install Tanka